Is Your Work for Accommodation and Pay in New Zealand a Fair Deal?

-If you are in New Zealand on a visitor visa, you cannot legally work for payment and/or accommodation.
-See Visitor Visa: Do You Need a Visa to Visit New Zealand? for more details.
+If you are in New Zealand on a Visitor Visa or the NZeTA, you cannot legally work for payment and/or accommodation.
+See Visitor Visa: Do You Need a Visa to Visit New Zealand? and A Complete Guide to the New Zealand eTA & Visitor Levy (NZeTA & IVL) for more details.

-Before you start working with your employer, you must be offered a choice of either work in exchange for accommodation and pay or the choice to be paid at least minimum wage.
-Under New Zealand law, you are entitled to a full wage with only 5% deduction for lodging for your labour, unless you and your host have both agreed on a fair contract.
+Before you start working with your employer, you must be offered a choice of either working for a wage with accommodation costs deducted or a full wage that is at least minimum wage.
+Under the New Zealand Minimum Wage Act 1983, you are entitled to a full wage with only a 5% deduction for lodging for your labour, unless you and your host have both agreed on a fair contract.
 See more about that in the section below.

-The value of the accommodation should not be lower than the value of your work at minimum wage.
-The minimum wage in New Zealand is NZ$17.70 per hour.
-So for example, if you work for accommodation for two hours per day at a minimum wage of NZ$17.70, your reward must be of a minimum value of NZ$35.40 for accommodation.
+The value of the accommodation should not be lower than the value of your work at the minimum wage.
+The current minimum wage in New Zealand on the Employment New Zealand website run by the New Zealand Government.
+Therefore, if you work for accommodation for two hours per day at minimum wage, your reward (in this case, your accommodation) must be of a minimum value of “minimum wage x 2” for accommodation.

 Employment Trial Periods